MislavJaksic/Knowledge-Repository/Thinking/Stonetop/BookOne/02RunningStonetop/README.md

 ### Other things to do

-* Takes notes
+* Takes notes: NPC names, historical notes, interesting details, summary of events
-* Draw maps
+* Draw maps: and lots of them
-* Leave blanks
+* Leave blanks: leave blanks in your maps, wonder about things, leave questions unanswered
-* Keep things moving
+* Keep things moving: keep up the momentum, frame sceens agressively, skip ahead or make a GM move
 * Involve everyone
 * Take breaks
 * Engage players in worldbuilding
-* Sometimes, disclaim descision making
+* Sometimes, disclaim descision making: put the outcome in the PCs hands, discuss and outcome or let the dice decide

 #### What not to do